Caroline County, Virginia: Bowling Green

 The town of Bowling Green was earlier known as New Hope Village.
 One of the earliest stage roads in the colony ran through the area from Richmond to the Potomac River, where a ferry crossing was operated to Charles County, Maryland.
 One of the first stage lines in America to maintain a regular schedule operated along this road.
 New Hope Tavern was built along the road prior to 1700, and the area around it became known as New Hope Village.

 The town was renamed for "Bowling Green", the plantation of town founder, Colonel John Hoomes.
 He donated considerable land when the community became the county seat in 1803.
 The Bowling Green estate took its name from the Hoomes family's ancestral seat in England, "Bolling Green".
 Such naming was a tradition in the Colony of Virginia.
 The Bowling Green estate was the site of one of the first tracks for horse racing in North America.

 The manor home of the Hoomes family, built on plantation land patented by Major Thomas Hoomes in 1667, was constructed in 1741.
 A prominent town landmark, it is one of the oldest residences in original condition in Virginia.
 Bowling Green Farm is now on the Virginia Landmarks Register and the National Register of Historic Places.

 The present Caroline County Court House was built in 1835, and Bowling Green was incorporated as a town in 1837.
 The town is best known as the "cradle of American horse racing".
-It also is the site of the second oldest Masonic Lodge in the nation.